guettli/programming-guidelines/README.md

 provide a patch.
 These steps need to be simple for people starting from
 scratch:

--   check out source from version control
+-   check out the source from version control
 -   check that all tests are working (before modifying something)
--   write patch and write test for patch
+-   write a patch and write a test for your patch
 -   check that all tests are working (after modifying something)

 ### Passing around methods make things hard to debug

-Even in C you can pass around method-pointers.
+Even in C, you can pass around method-pointers.
 It's very common in JavaScript and sometimes it gets done in Python, too.
 It is hard to debug.
 IDE's can't resolve the code: "Find usages" don't work.
 I try to avoid it.
 I prefer OOP (Inheritance) and avoid passing around methods or treating methods like variables.

 But maybe this is just my strong backend related roots.
-I have never coded in a big modern JavaScript based environment.
+I have never coded in a big modern JavaScript-based environment.

 I like it simple: Input-Processing-Output.